 "Divine Potatoes" - Recipe for Indian style dish

-"Divine Potatoes" is my nickname for a fabulous vegetarian dish that my equally-fabulous housemate P. can, to my astonishment, whip out with amazing ease... a dish for which she says there's no name.
+"Divine Potatoes" is my nickname for a fabulous vegetarian dish - reminiscent of samosa filling - that my equally-fabulous housemate Palak can, to my surprise, whip out with amazing ease... a dish for which she says there's no name.
 Hence my nickname!

 I think it deserves a "Michelin star"! (a prestigious culinary award.)
 Do we dare to re-create it?
 Fasten your seat-belts, and let's jump in!